On $X$-coordinates of Pell equations which are repdigits: Abstract

 \section{Abstract}

 Let $b\ge 2$ be a given integer.
 In this paper, we show that there only finitely many positive integers $d$ which are not squares, such that the Pell equation $X^2-dY^2=1$ has two positive integer solutions $(X,Y)$ with the property that their $X$-coordinates are base $b$-repdigits.
+Recall that a base $b$-repdigit is a positive integer all whose digits have the same value when written in base $b$.
 We also give an upper bound on the largest such $d$ in terms of $b$.